Widow, pastors, gubernatorial candidate demand meeting with governor on Stand Your Ground law

 About two dozen local community leaders attended the rally, which began at 11 a.m. at Bethel Baptist Church.
 Tallahassee Mayor Andrew Gillum and McGlockton's girlfriend were among the speakers at the rally.

 McGlockton was shot and killed during a dispute over a parking spot in Clearwater, Florida last month.
-The man who killed him is claiming self defense under the Stand Your Ground law, and has not been arrested.
+The man who killed him is claiming self defense under the Stand Your Ground law, and

 The protesters also called for the shooter to be charged or for the Clearwater sheriff to resign.